 What Ang Lee movie is set during Thanksgiving?

 Thanksgiving isn’t always about party crackers and boozy bonhomie.
 For some families, like the Hoods of Ang Lee’s The Ice Storm, it can be two days of drug taking and wife swapping.
 Perhaps not quite the thing that President Lincoln had in mind when he proclaimed a national day of "Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens."

-During Quentin Tarantino and Robert Rodriguez’s Grindhouse double bill, there’s a fake trailer for a fake movie titled Thanksgiving.
+During Quentin Tarantino and Robert Rodriguez’s Grindhouse double bill, there’s a trailer for a fake movie titled Thanksgiving.
 Directed by torture-porn horror maestro Eli Roth, it’s about a serial killer who stalks victims while dressed as a pilgrim and looks so terrifying we’re actually happy it’s never been made!

 We wish our American cousins well!
 If you've got a favourite Thanksgiving movie, tweet it to us @Cineworld.

 And if you're in the mood for something festive, don't forget The Grinch is now showing in Cineworld.